IlyaPokamestov/ReCaptchaValidator/README.md

 ================================================

-Really light and simple reCAPTCHA component for Symfony Frameworks, it's not a Bundle, you can reconfigure all components how do you like.
+Really light and simple reCAPTCHA component for Symfony Frameworks, it's not a Bundle, you can reconfigure all components whatever you like.

 You can find full documentation about Google reCAPTCHA API v2 [here](http://developers.google.com/recaptcha/intro).